paularmstrong/build-tracker/docs/docs/guides/contributing.md

 ### Make your changes

-Always work on features in a separate branch from the main _next_ or _master_ branch.
+Always work on features in a separate branch from the main _master_ branch.

 ```sh
 git checkout -b my-feature